sfigg/commercialization-public/design/device-experiences/OEM-identity-protection.md

 UEFI Secure Boot ensures that the device boots with only authorized code in the pre-OS environment.
 For more information, see [System.Fundamentals.Firmware.UEFISecureBoot](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/systems#systemfundamentalsfirmwareuefisecureboot).

+###Securing boot configuration and management
+To support this, you must allow BIOS password or stronger authentication to ensure that only the authenticated Platform BIOS administrator can change BIOS settings.
+You must also provide a protected BIOS option to configure a list of permitted boot devices and the boot device order, which overrides the BOOTORDER modification made by the OS to boot only from an internal hard drive, for example.

+BIOS options related to security and boot options must be secured to prevent other operating systems from starting and to prevent changes to the BIOS settings.
+BIOS authentication must be set.
+For example, the BIOS password must be set.

+There are two security benefits.

+1. BIOS password is required to protect against a physically present user with BIOS access.

+2. When locked, boot order provides protection against an admin user booting into WinRE or any other OS from bootable media.

+###Secure Memory Overwrite Request (MOR) revision 2
+A secure MOR bit prevents certain memory attacks so this is necessary for Credential Guard.
+For more information, see [Secure MOR implementation](https://docs.microsoft.com/en-us/windows-hardware/drivers/bringup/device-guard-requirements).

 ##Multi-factor authentication

 ##Multiple user profile